actionml/universal-recommender/README.md

 * **blacklist**: array of strings corresponding to the actions taken on items, which would cause them to be removed from recs.
 These will have the same values as some user actions - so “purchase” might be best for an ecom application since there is little need to recommend something the user has already bought.
 If this is not specified then no blacklist is assumed but one may be passed in with the query.
 * **backfill**: array of string corresponding to the types of backfill available.
 These values are calculated from hot, popular, or trending items and are mixed into the query so they don’t occur unless the other query data produces no results.
 For example if there is no user history or similar items, only backfill will be returned.
 * **fields**: array of default field based query boosts and filters applied to every query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = and array on one or more values to use in any query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name.
-* **userbias**: amount to favor user history in creating recs, 1 is neutral, and negative number means to use as a filter so the user history must be used i recs, any positive number greater than one will boost the importance of user history in recs.
+* **userBias**: amount to favor user history in creating recs, 1 is neutral, and negative number means to use as a filter so the user history must be used i recs, any positive number greater than one will boost the importance of user history in recs.
-* **itembias**: same as userbias but applied to similar items to the item supplied in the query.
+* **itemBias**: same as userbias but applied to similar items to the item supplied in the query.

 ###Queries

 Query fields determine what data is used to match when returning recs.
 Some fields have default values in engine.json and so may never be needed in individual queries.
 On the other hand all values from engine.json may be overridden or added to in an individual query.

     {
-      “user”: {"id": “xyz”, “bias”: -maxFloat..maxFloat }
+      “user”: “xyz”,
+      “userBias”: -maxFloat..maxFloat,
-      “item”: {"id": “53454543513”, “bias”: -maxFloat..maxFloat }
+      “item”: “53454543513”,
+      “itemBias”: -maxFloat..maxFloat,
       “num”: 4,// this number is optional overrides the default in engine.json maxRecs “fields”: [
         {